 But just for one year.
 On the anniversary of his selection, all the people would come together at the temple pyramid.
 The boy would ascended the steps to the top and give his heart and his blood to the Sun.

-The compassionate Goddess of Chocolate knew that, even though they were proud and brave, the Chosen Ones still trembled with terrible fear as they started up the steps. ”I will go with them,” she demanded, “and comfort them with my presence in their final hours.”
+The compassionate IxCacao knew that, even though they were proud and brave, the Chosen Ones still trembled with terrible fear as they started up the steps. ”I will go with them,” she demanded, “and comfort them with my presence in their final hours.”

 And so the Goddess of Chocolate climbed the steps beside them, offering them comforting goblets of cocoa along the way.
 Thus she became an important part of the sacred rites each year.